sandyh90/rockstream-streaming-relay/README.md

 ## How to install (Manual)
 - Extract the ZIP file into a safe folder so it doesn't get mixed up.
-- (For Windows) PHP, FFMPEG, NGINX Binaries already included if you downloaded from [Release Page](https://github.com/sandyh90/rockstream-streaming-relay/releases), But if you want to run this app on another platform you need change some shell run command and checking file executable on code
+- **(Only For Windows Platform)** PHP, FFMPEG, NGINX Binaries already included if you downloaded from [Release Page](https://github.com/sandyh90/rockstream-streaming-relay/releases), But if you want to run this app on another platform you need change some shell run command and checking file executable on code
 - In folder "web_http" change the file ".env.example" to ".env" and change the settings to be as in the .env settings section (APP_KEY is done using artisan)
 - First please run the following command " composer install " to install the required dependency libraries.